Featured image of post Functional Equality: When 2+2 does not equal 4.0

 == Overloading for Same-Type Comparison

 However, this does not completely solve the representation problem, for it’s possible for two functionally different values of the same type to represent the same ideal value.
 For example in many languages, there is a type that represents a timestamp with a timezone.
-Two different values can represent the same moment in time in two different time zones.
+Two different values of that type can represent the same moment in time in two different time zones.

 Two provide an ideal equality test for such types, some languages allows == to be overloaded.
 But I think this is a mistake, because it robs the type of a functional equality test.